Liverpool injuries: Which players are out & when will they return? | Goal.com

 Liverpool injuries

-Virgil van Dijk is expected to be ruled out for the majority of the season, if not the remainder of it, after picking up a serious ACL injury in the Merseyside derby against Everton.
+Virgil van Dijk is expected to be ruled out for the season, after picking up a serious ACL injury in the Merseyside derby against Everton.

-The Netherlands centre-back underwent successful surgery in London, though Liverpool have not put a firm timeline on his return.
+The Netherlands centre-back underwent successful surgery in London, with Klopp eventually admitting that it would take a "miracle" for him to feature again this season.

-Klopp has been coy to comment on van Dijk's situation further, despite the defender being pictured working with coaches on his rehabilitation:

-"I have no problem talking about Virgil van Dijk.
-The progress is very good but there is still a long way to go," he said.
+“I don’t want to say that’s absolutely impossible but it’s not likely.
+It’s not likely.
+We don’t have to discuss these things really," said Klopp.
+"But if they are on the list then it’s only because we hope for nearly a miracle.
+That’s it.”

 Meanwhile, Joe Gomez is set to miss the rest of the season, with Klopp conceding that he would be surprised if the defender were to play again this campaign.